 - expanding the online program and offering new degrees through Berklee Online.

 In addition, NEASC commended Berklee’s “robust financial resources and excellent physical and IT resources.”

-NEASC also confirmed accreditation for the master of music and master of art degrees and praised the graduate and study abroad programs offered at Berklee’s Valencia campus.
+NEASC also confirmed accreditation for the Master of Music and Master of Art degrees and praised the graduate and study abroad programs offered at Berklee’s campus in Valencia, Spain.
 It was impressed by “the fact that all 74 students” in the first class of the graduate program graduated in July 2013, and they praised the way that the Valencia campus is integrated into Berklee.

 - NEASC letter to Berklee

 - 2013 Berklee Self-Study for Reaccreditation